Alderman Lawson posts plans for Boutique hotel at Halsted and Aldine in Lake View

-Riu Plaza Hotel, 150 East Ontario in Streeterville.
+Hotel Riu Plaza Chicago, 150 East Ontario in Streeterville.

-And now, for another Streeterville high-rise in a tight lot, the Riu Plaza Hotel.
-The 28-story, 390-key hotel looks to have reached the 23rd or 24th level.
+And now, for another Streeterville high-rise in a tight lot, it’s the Hotel Riu Plaza Chicago.
+Construction progress on the 28-story, 390-key hotel looks to have reached the 23rd or 24th level.
 That’s W.E.
 O’Neil putting in the work as the GC.
 The hotel is a design by Lucien LaGrange Studio.
 The Prime Group is the developer.
 Opening is slated for late 2024.

 With caissons in the ground, it’s pile-driving time at RIU Plaza Hotel